deddleity/gf/wp-content/plugins/all-in-one-event-calendar/readme.txt

 * Filter by post ids (separate IDs by comma): **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 1.9.3-standard =
+* Fixed issue with .ics file being generated with invalid fields
+* Implemented better integration with qTranslate
+* Made an improvement to webfont loading
+* Fixed issue with URL in CSS containing duplicate full-path
+* Improved address handling on some specific server configurations
+* Improved .ics import handling of all-day events
+* When database upgrade fails, now displays friendly message

 = Version 1.9.2-standard =
 * Fixed issue with calendar toolbar not updating in shortcode-embedded calendar